Asarwa Chakla

 Asarwa Chakla is an area located in Ahmedabad, India.
 It is located south of the Civil Hospital and east of the Sabarmati river.
-Chakla literally means as the central meeting place in Gujarati.
+Chakla literally means "central meeting place" in Gujarati.
 Asarwa Chakla is a roundabout formed by the north and south Hanuman singh road, Nilkhant Mahadev road, and an unnamed residential road.
-The Asarwa Chakla post office is located on the south side of the Hanuman singh road.
-There are many small shops and restaurants within the Asarwa Chakla.
-Most of them serve paan, which contains betel nut and is linked to Oral Cancer.
+The Asarwa Chakla post office is located on the south side of Hanuman singh road.